MAHFUZATUL-BUSHRA/Bank-Churn_Customer-Project-/README.md

 #### Customer Segmentation

   * Segmented customers into distinct groups based on behavior and demographics.
   * Identified segments that prefer premium services and those that respond to discounts.

-### Recommendations
+### Future Steps

 * Implement proactive retention strategies for customers identified as high risk of churn.
 * Develop targeted marketing campaigns for different customer segments.